tobiasvl/tobiasvl.github.io/_posts/2020-04-29-choosing-the-wrong-m6800-assembler.md

 I've done a little homebrew for the Fairchild Channel F in the past, which was one of the earliest video game consoles.
 I'll probably write separate articles on that later.
 While developing for the Channel F's F8 CPU, I used a nice little assembler called [dasm](https://github.com/dasm-assembler/dasm).

-So when I recently did some Motorola 6800 development, which you can read about in my article about [extending CHIPOS with more CHIP-8 instructions](chipos-hacking), I initially used dasm for that too.
+So when I recently did some Motorola 6800 development, which you can read about in my article about [extending CHIPOS with more CHIP-8 instructions](/blog/chipos-hacking), I initially used dasm for that too.
 I knew dasm already, and it supports one of the M6800 processors, the MC6803.
 All right, I was actually targeting the MC6800, not MC6803.
 But what's the difference, really?
 I read that MC6803 is both opcode and binary code compatible with the MC6800, it just adds some 10 new instructions, but I just wouldn't use them.
 (Note to self: Write an article later which compares the different MPUs in the M6800 family!)

 Halt and Catch Fire
 -------------------

-_Halt and Catch Fire_ is also the name of an excellent and criminally underrated TV show.
-You should watch it!
-{: .notice--success}

 So I started developing my MC6800 program, assembling it using dasm in MC6803 mode, and running it in my MC6800 emulator.
-It worked fine, until I suddenly encountering a strange bug: My emulator would halt and catch fire!
+It worked fine, until I suddenly encountered a strange bug: My emulator would halt and catch fire!

 Not literally, of course.
 You can read about the [Undocumented M6800 Instructions](http://spivey.oriel.ox.ac.uk/wiki3/images/1/1a/Undoc6800.pdf) in this article from _BYTE_ Magazine, or in the article [Investigating the HCF (Halt & Catch Fire) instruction on Motorola 6800](https://x86.fr/investigating-the-halt-and-catch-fire-instruction-on-motorola-6800/).
 Among these instructions is the so-called "Halt and Catch Fire" or `HCF`, with opcodes `$9D` and `$DD`.

+_Halt and Catch Fire_ is also the name of an excellent and criminally underrated TV show.
+You should watch it!
+{: .notice--success}

 If the MC6800 executed one of these, it would do something strange: It would stop responding to interrupts ("halt") and start quickly reading each memory address in turn by incrementing the program counter ("catch fire").
 The only way to recover would be to turn off the power!
 Oof.